Abundance for threefolds in positive characteristic when $\nu=2$: Bertini type theorems in positive characteristic

 Then by the negativity lemma \cite[Lemma 3.39]{kollar1998birational}, we have

 It is to say that $\rho^{\prime}$ doesn't contract any exceptional prime divisor $E$ over $H$ with the discrepancy $a(E;H)>0$.
 To prove that $S$ is smooth, i.e. terminal, it suffices to show that $\rho^{\prime}$ contracts all exceptional prime divisors $E$ over $H$ with the discrepancies $a(E;H)\leq 0$.
-Note that $\rho$ induce a desingularization of $X_{\delta}$.
-Let $r$ be the number of the vertices of the dual graph of $(X_{\delta},\delta)$.
-Then $\rho^{\prime}$ contracts at least $r$ exceptional prime divisors.
-By our assumption, the dual graph of $(H,h)$ is the same as the dual graph of $(X_{\delta},\delta)$.
-It implies that $\rho^{\prime}$ contracts all exceptional prime divisors $E$ over $H$ with the discrepancies $a(E;H)\leq 0$.
-Therefore, the assertion holds. \eproof \eproposition
+Note that $\rho_{2}$ restricts to the minimal resolution